 The Merced River is a focal point of Yosemite Valley.
 Waterfalls feed every turn of the Merced’s meandering course, while visitors flock to its banks for picnic stops and photo ops.
-But amid all this majesty, it can be easy to overlook what happens to this sublime body of water once it leaves the Park.
+But amid all this majesty, it can be easy to overlook what happens to this sublime body of water once it leaves Yosemite National Park.
 For those curious travelers determined to find out the river’s fate, Highway 140 holds the key.
-Away from the Valley, the Merced River flows wild & free through a dramatic canyon revealing much to explore.
-Everything from rafting and hiking, to fishing and gold panning, all in a history-drenched setting of unmistakable beauty.
+Away from Yosemite Valley, the Merced River flows wild & free through a dramatic canyon revealing much to explore.
+Everything from whitewater rafting and hiking, to Merced River fishing and gold panning, all in a history-drenched setting of unmistakable beauty.

 As your trusted Merced River guide, we’ve put together a 4-day itinerary to help navigate where to stay, what to do and how to eat like a local.
 There are lots of worthy options so feel free to mix & match as you flow through the heart of Yosemite Mariposa.

 The first step in every great adventure is setting up base camp.
-Whether you’re booked into a cozy hotel, piloting an RV or pitching a tent, Yosemite Mariposa offers a wide variety of accommodations with a comfort level and price point for all budgets.
+Whether you’re booked into a cozy hotel, piloting an RV or pitching a tent among the beautiful national forests, Yosemite Mariposa offers a wide variety of accommodations with a comfort level and price point for all budgets.

 For a comfy stay along the Merced River, Yosemite Mariposa boasts an array of hotels & motels as well as cabins.
 The Cedar Lodge in El Portal features indoor and outdoor swimming pools, a river walk with private sandy beach and carved bears to keep the kids company.
 Six miles away on Highway 140 is the Yosemite View Lodge with 335 luxury rooms & suites, many perched over a dramatic stretch of the Merced River.
 Next door is the Yosemite Blue Butterfly Inn featuring Arts & Crafts-styled rooms and large decks overlooking the crystalline waters of this trout-laden river.
 Perched above the Merced River Canyon the Yosemite Bug Rustic Mountain Resort in Midpines is a mouthful but does not disappoint.
 With its rustic, authentic, and sometimes psychedelic vibe, the Bug offers cabins on stilts and a health spa all situated in a small valley with a stream coursing through.